Aeroméxico plane with 101 aboard crashes in Durango; no deaths reported

 An Aeroméxico plane with 101 people aboard crashed Tuesday afternoon shortly after takeoff from General Guadalupe Victoria International Airport in the northwestern Mexican state of Durango, authorities said.

+Among the injured was the Rev. Esequiel Sanchez, rector of the Shrine of Our Lady of Guadalupe in Des Plaines, Illinois, the Archdiocese of Chicago said.
+It said Sanchez was alert and resting.

-The plane, which the airline said was an Embraer 190 aircraft flying from Durango to Mexico City, went down about 4 p.m.
-(5 p.m.
-ET) about 10 miles from the airport, also known as Durango International Airport, the Mexican Transportation Ministry said.
+The plane, which the airline said was an Embraer 190 aircraft flying from Durango to Mexico City, attempted to take off at about 3:45 p.m. local time (4:45 p.m.
+ET) during a storm and went down about 1,500 feet from the runway, Aispuro said.
+Emergency workers were still looking through extremely hot debris to make sure no one was left inside the plane, he said.

-There were 97 passengers and four crew members on board, the ministry said.
-José R. Aispuro Torres, the governor of Durango state, said no one was killed.
+A local government official told ADN40, part of Mexico's TV Azteca, that the plane had been flying at a low altitude just a few minutes after it took off.
+He said many people walked away from the scene.

+"Most people didn't want to be checked out because they were fine," he said.

 Grupo Aeroportuario, which operates the airport and others across Mexico, said weather was believed to be to blame.